5. Test and go live

 Next, push your Ion property to the production network.

-3. Find your Ion property in the table and click its Property Name.
+2. Find your Ion property in the table, and click its Property Name.

-1. Click Activate v<#> on Production.
-The Activation window opens.
+5. Click Activate v1 on Production to open the Activation window.
 Set these options:

 • Fast Activation.
 To speed up activation, ensure this is set to On.

 • Notes.
-You can include a description of the production version's activation.
+Include an optional description for the production version's activation.

 • Notify via email.
 This defaults to the email address set for the active Control Center user.
-You can change it or add more.
+You can change it or add additional emails.
 Separate multiple addresses with a comma (",").

-2. Leave all other options at their default setting and click Activating v<#> on Production.
+6. Leave all other options at their default setting and click Activating v1 on Production.

 • Monitor the Activate tab to track progress.

-• Click Activation Details.
-This lets you review settings and information regarding the Property.
+• View your property version.
+This lets you review settings and information regarding the property.

 • Wait for the confirmation email.
-Any email set in Notify via email will get an email when the activation is complete.
+Any email set in Notify via email gets an email when the activation is complete.

 3. Point to your configuration

-Next, you need to change the existing DNS record for your site or application to be a CNAME record that points to the Akamai edge hostname.
-This will reroute requests for your site or app to the Akamai edge network.
+You need to change the existing DNS record for your site or application to be a CNAME record that points to the Akamai edge hostname.
+This reroutes requests for your site or app to the Akamai edge network.

 📘

-Make note of the existing DNS entries for use in troubleshooting.
+Before making changes, make note of your existing DNS entries for use in troubleshooting.

 Before

-Here's an example of a generic DNS record for a domain, before you move it to the Akamai edge network.
-In it, 111.222.3.4 represents the IP address for your origin server:
+This an example of a generic DNS record for a domain before being moved to the Akamai edge network.
+In the record, 192.0.2.50 represents the IP address for your origin server:

 After

-Here's an example of that same domain in a DNS record, pointing to Akamai's Standard TLS network:
+This an example of that same domain in a DNS record pointing to Akamai's Enhanced TLS network:

 How long does the DNS change take?

-The update to your DNS needs to apply before edge network delivery will start.
+DNS updates need to be applied before delivery via the edge network can start.
 This depends on the time to live (TTL) you've set for your site's DNS record.
-In most environments, this is set to one day by default.
-So, it could take up to 24 hours to reroute requests.
+In many environments, this is set to one day by default.
+This means it can take up to 24 hours to fully reroute requests.
 To shorten this:

 1. Reduce your DNS TTL before you change to the Akamai edge.